 - Drop sensors: Use a clean microfiber towel or cotton buds to wipe the drop sensors underneath the robot once a month to prevent an error code from firing.

-- Wheels: Wipe the wheels (side and caster) using a clean microfiber towel once a month to prevent buildup.
+- Wheels: Wipe the wheels (side and caster) using a clean microfiber towel monthly to prevent buildup.

 - Bag: If you’ve purchased any of these robots with a clean base station, empty the bag once it’s full.